campa-consortium/lattice-standard/standard/standard.md

 ## Lattice Branches

-A lattice **Branch** is essentially an ordered array of lattice elements.
+A lattice **Branch** is essentially an ordered array of lattice elements that gives the physical sequence to be tracked through.
 In the simplist case, a program can track through the elements one element at a time.
 However, lattice elements may overlap which will naturally complicat tracking.